 I've personally been training, mentoring and supervising many of our InterGifted coaches, as well as offering trainings, mentoring and supervision to therapists, coaches, psychiatrists and other helping professionals who support gifted people.
 You can learn about my Gifted Psychology 101 and Introduction to Giftedness Profiling training courses here.

 I've written a lot about giftedness on our InterGifted blog.
 I've also been writing about giftedness and personal development since 2011 for my own blog Rediscovering Yourself.
-With our community, I've published several ebooks on the journey of gifted adults, which you can find here.
+Together with our community, I've published several ebooks on the journey of gifted adults, which you can find at our bookshop.

 A NETWORK OF GIFTED OASES